 Publications

-I’ve published articles on Puerto Rican genealogy in Hereditas, journal of the Sociedad Puertorriquena de Genealogia, and this year, a two part article in Hereditas on the Missing Registro de Esclavos for NW PR with a transcription of 452 cedulas.
-I did a talk for the Rye Historical Society, “A History Unraveled: Slavery and the Babilonia Family” which take research republished in the California Genealogical Society’s The Nugget, that first appeared in The Baobab Tree: Journal of the African American Genealogical Society of Northern California (AAGSNC).
-I have a book chapter on the history of Mundillo in the collection Women and Needlework, thanks to a Senior Latino Smithsonian Fellowship.
+I’ve published articles on Puerto Rican genealogy in the journal Genealogy, in the AAHGS Journal of the Afro-American Historical and Genealogical Society, and in Hereditas, Journal of the Sociedad Puertorriquena de Genealogia, and this year, completed the article series in Hereditas on the Missing Registro de Esclavos for NW PR.
+To understand the hoop that my life has followed, see “Dying to Know You: Critical Insights from a Case Study of Indigenous Representations in Museums of the Early Republic.” in Mithlo & Chavez, Visualizing Genocide (2021) I have a book chapter on the history of Mundillo in the collection Women and Needlework, thanks to a Senior Latino Smithsonian Fellowship.
 The stories of the women who practice mundillo are also histories of strength and resilience that deserve to be known.
-My hope is that for peoples across the Caribbean, and in Puerto Rico, that many places like the Museo del Mundillo Puertorriqueno in Moca and the collectives tied to Casa Pueblo in Adjuntas, the Taino collectives that span the island will continue to recover from the past devastation of Hurricane Maria into a more sustainable and equitable future.
-It cannot simply be swallowed by corporate interests.
+My hope is that for peoples across the Caribbean, and in Puerto Rico, that places like the Museo del Mundillo Puertorriqueno in Moca and the collectives tied to Casa Pueblo in Adjuntas, the Taino groups that span the island will continue to recover from the past devastation & predation for a more sustainable and equitable future.
+Boriken cannot simply be swallowed by corporate interests.

 With my friend John Kysela, I had the pleasure of meeting the French actress Daniele Delorme (QEPD) who gave us her blessing to work on a book on her father, the French artist Andre Girard (1901-1968).
 Soon, there will a section of the blog entitled The Man Who Painted on Light: Andre Girard (1901-1968), with images and excerpts of our forthcoming book.